A Primer on Evolutionary Optimization Frameworks for Near-Field Multi-Source Localization: Performance Evaluation

 \section{Performance Evaluation}

 Here, we evaluate the performance of the proposed frameworks.
 We first compare NEMO-DE with two well-known high-resolution localization methods: 2D MUSIC \cite{Huang1991Near} and its modified low-complexity version \cite{He2012Efficient}.
-The channels are modeled by Rician fading as
+We first describe the simulation setup and then present extensive numerical evaluations of the proposed methods against benchmarks.
+We then discuss the main limitations of the proposed frameworks, thereby identifying directions for future research in this area.